 You can search for local heritage places and find out facts and features about these places in Council's Local Heritage Places online.
 You can find information such as architectural period and style, photographs and other historical information about a local heritage place.

-The City Plan Heritage overlay identifies sites that have either local or state heritage values.
+The City Plan Heritage overlay identifies sites that have local heritage values.
 This overlay explains what development would be appropriate on, or adjoining, local heritage places.
-This includes the reuse of these sites to ensure the cultural significance of a place or area and the Indigenous cultural values are not compromised.
+This includes the adaptive reuse of these places to ensure the cultural heritage significance of a place is not compromised.

 You can find other information about the history of your house by checking: